Kimitsuna-Goblin/GGD/README.md

 #### Description

-This class is an example of the Gaussian Mixture Distribution, supported to see how the GGD differs from it.
+This class is an example of the Gaussian Mixture Distribution (GMM), supported to see how the GGD differs from it.

-The Gaussian Mixture Distribution is essentially a means to split data from a distribution that is not unimodal or does not follow a normal distribution into multiple clusters of data that follow a normal distribution.

-Use it to approximate the frequency distribution as a guide to determine whether the Gaussian Mixture Distribution is applicable, or the GGD should be applied.
+Use this class as a guide to determine whether the GMM or the GGD should be applied.

-Meanwhile, it is allow to try tracing 3 or 4 quantiles with the cumulative density function.

 ### 2. Horizontal Gradational Distribution